radian-software/hypercast/README.md

-**If you use Chrome,** you unfortunately cannot install the extension from the Chrome Web Store at the present time, because Google takes numerous months with no feedback to "review" all submissions to the store.
+**If you use Chrome,** you unfortunately cannot install the extension from the Chrome Web Store at the present time, because Google takes numerous months with no feedback to "review" all submissions to the store, and has not deigned to "approve" Hypercast.

-In Chrome, Hypercast operates in a degraded mode that does not support certain streaming sites, and cannot be customized to fix issues that come up.
+In Chrome, Hypercast also operates in a degraded mode that does not support certain streaming sites, and cannot be customized to fix issues that come up.
 This is because Google recently removed support for extensions that allow users to customize website behavior, including most ad blockers (not surprising, since Google is an ad company and makes most of its money by selling access to your personal data).
 Already-published extensions are still runnable for now, but [they will all be deleted by Google in mid-2023](https://www.ghacks.net/2021/09/24/manifest-v2-chrome-extensions-will-stop-working-in-june-2023/), and it is already impossible to publish new ones.
 [Numerous complaints have been registered since 2019 by many community